openmindculture/fractal-shopware-demo/README.md

 - generated

-while new themes and plugins below `development` should probably have their own repositories below `custom`.
+while new themes and plugins below `development` should have their own repositories below `custom`, e.g. /development/custom/plugins/IngoSFraktalistheme

 ## changelog